kaedroho/rusticsearch/README.md

 ## Why?

-A good quality search engine is important for many websites and Elasticsearch provides that while also providing an easy to use RESTful API to make integrating it easier.
-But it does use a lot of memory which puts it out of the price range for many people.
+A good quality search engine is important for many websites and Elasticsearch provides that with a simple REST API for easy integration.
+The problem with Elasticsearch is it requires a minimum of 2GB of memory which makes it expensive to run.

-This project aims to build a new search engine that takes the powerful search and simple API from Elasticsearch but instead implement it in a language with more control over memory, making it cheaper to run.
+The aim of this project is to build new search server that takes the powerful search features and simple API of Elasticsearch, but implement it in a language with more control over memory usage.
+We aim to keep memory usage below 100MB (excluding cache) so it should be very cheap to run.

 ## Project Goals

  - Decent performance with predictible resource usage
  - Focus on simplicity and stability over features
- - Elasticsearch compatibility (where it makes sense)
+ - Elasticsearch compatibility
  - Simple to install and operate

+## Why Rust?

+Rust frees memory as it goes rather than leaving unused memory to be collected later by a "garbage collector" like Java.
+In Elasticsearch, this heap of garbage can waste gigabytes of memory that could otherwise be used as cache.

+[Rust](http://www.rustlang.org/) is a systems programing language from Mozilla that's designed for building fast, secure and reliable software.

 ## Status